michaels107/RubyWebScrape/README.md

 3. Install releveant gems used in our program via terminal command: bundle install
 4. Fulfill the bookkeeping required by rbenv via terminal command: rbenv rehash
 5. Run the program using the right gems via terminal command: bundle exec ruby scrape.rb

+### Gmail Login Credentials
+* Email id: quaranteamcse3901@gmail.com
+* Password: Quaranteam3901

+1. Make sure that access to less secure apps is turned on.
+For that, after logging in to the account go to following link and turn on https://www.google.com/settings/security/lesssecureapps